-Canadian artist Marion Stehouwer has been running Something at Mary’s studio for more than a decade teaching pottery to thousands of students during that time.
+Something at Mary’s studio has been open for more than a decade teaching pottery to thousands of students during that time.

-Marion’s studio is home to four wheels where she conducts small group and individual pottery classes.
+Something at Mary’s is home to several wheels where small group and individual pottery classes are conducted.
 Larger groups are accommodated as well for team building and hens parties that engage and inspire.

-Having studied art therapy her philosophy on teaching pottery is that it should be fun and easy.
-This is reflected in her approach with students.
-You can expect humour and laughter at one of Marion’s classes.
+With a background in art therapy our philosophy on teaching pottery is that it should be fun and easy.
+This is reflected in our approach with students.
+You can expect humour and laughter at one of our classes.
 You can also expect a simple step by step approach to learning pottery skills.

-Marion has appeared on television teaching pottery several times.
-She’s appeared on Channel 7’s Sydney Weekender.
+Something at Mary’s has appeared on television teaching pottery several times.
+The first appearance was on Channel 7’s Sydney Weekender.
 The show features popular tourist attractions around the Sydney area.

-She was also was featured on Channel 9’s Mornings show hosted by Sonia Kruger and David Campbell.
-Marion has also consulted for Channel 9 and MTV on various pottery related TV and video productions.
+We were also was featured on Channel 9’s Mornings show hosted by Sonia Kruger and David Campbell.
+Something at Mary’s has also consulted for Channel 9 and MTV on various pottery related TV and video productions.

 Marion’s is a member of the acclaimed Bundeena Maianbar Art Trail.
 The Art Trail hosts many well known artists including Archibald winner Jia Wei Shen.